christojeffrey/system-monitoring/README.md

 # What is this

 it's a **system monitoring simulation**.
-It simulates the reading floating number which represent the reading **temperature** sensor from a system, presented in a continuous data stream.
+It simulates the reading **temperature** sensor from a system which is represented as a floating number, presented in a continuous data stream.

 as those data come, they will be **processed by anomaly detectors**, which will mark it whether it's an anomaly or not.